1. Tama CB90R Cobra Rubber Beater

 – Weighs more than felt and wool beater

 The Danmar 205 Red Wood Beater has been the favorite of the top drummers in the world ever since its release.
 It is the best wood bass drum beater ever made, mostly due to its iconic red striker.
 One of the defining features of the Danmar 205 is its impeccable durability.
-With its bend resistant rod, you have a beater that won’t warp over time and gives you an uniform response every time it strikes.
+With its bend-resistant rod, you have a beater that won’t warp over time and gives you a uniform response every time it strikes.

 Furthermore, the rod and beater are permanently attached, so there is no more need to tighten the beater head.
 Many pro drummers choose the Danmar 205 because of its well class consistency and durability.

 Additionally, the Danmar 205 wood beater delivers a massive attack and present click.
-It also has a strong low to mid range punch.
+It also has a strong low to mid-range punch.
 Basically, this thing is loud and proud.
-The Danmar 205 also has nice weight.
-In other words, it is lightweight enough to deliver to good speed but also packs in a nice punch.
-Finally, we like it because it is cheaper than most similar brands while still hold up build quality.
+The Danmar 205 also has a nice weight.
+In other words, it is lightweight enough to deliver at a good speed but also packs in a nice punch.
+Finally, we like it because it is cheaper than most similar brands while still holding up build quality.

 – Iconic red beater